github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Query metadata
 ==============

 Query metadata is used to identify your custom queries when they are added to the GitHub repository or used in your analysis.
 Metadata provides information about the query's purpose, and also specifies how to interpret and display the query results.
-For a full list of metadata properties, see the :doc:`query metadata reference <query-metadata>`.
+For a full list of metadata properties, see :doc:`Metadata for CodeQL queries <query-metadata>`.
 The exact metadata requirement depends on how you are going to run your query:

 - If you are contributing a query to the GitHub repository, please read the `query metadata style guide <https://github.com/Semmle/ql/blob/master/docs/query-metadata-style-guide.md#metadata-area>`__.
 - If you are adding a custom query to a query pack for analysis using LGTM , see `Writing custom queries to include in LGTM analysis <https://lgtm.com/help/lgtm/writing-custom-queries>`__.
 - If you are analyzing a database using the `CodeQL CLI <https://help.semmle.com/codeql/codeql-cli.html>`__, your query metadata must contain ``@kind``.
 - If you are running a query in the query console on LGTM or with the CodeQL extension for VS Code, metadata is not mandatory.
 However, if you want your results to be displayed as either an 'alert' or a 'path', you must specify the correct ``@kind`` property, as explained below.
-For more information, see `Using the query console <https://lgtm.com/help/lgtm/using-query-console>`__ on LGTM.com and `Using the extension <https://help.semmle.com/codeql/codeql-for-vscode/procedures/using-extension.html>`__ in the CodeQL for VS Code help.
+For more information, see `Using the query console <https://lgtm.com/help/lgtm/using-query-console>`__ on LGTM.com and `Analyzing your projects <https://help.semmle.com/codeql/codeql-for-vscode/procedures/using-extension.html>`__ in the CodeQL for VS Code help.

 .. pull-quote::